SaurabhChawla100/spark-radiant/README.md

    a) **Metrics Collector** - SparkJobMetricsCollector is used for collecting the important metrics to Spark Driver Memory,
         Stage metrics, Task Metrics.
-This is enabled by using the configuration --conf spark.extraListeners=com.spark.radiant.core.SparkJobMetricsCollector and providing the jars in the class path using
+This is enabled by using the configuration --conf spark.extraListeners=com.spark.radiant.core.SparkJobMetricsCollector and providing the jars in the class path.
+        User can also Publish the metrics by their own custom Publisher class by extending the org.apache.spark.PublishMetrics interface and override the publishStageLevelMetrics method.
+SamplePublishMetrics class already added in project for reference and there is need to provide the custom Publish class name in this conf while running the spark Application --conf spark.radiant.metrics.publishClassName=com.spark.radiant.core.SamplePublishMetrics

    ```
      ./bin/spark-shell --conf spark.extraListeners=com.spark.radiant.core.SparkJobMetricsCollector --packages "io.github.saurabhchawla100:spark-radiant-sql:1.0.3,io.github.saurabhchawla100:spark-radiant-core:1.0.3"